vapor-community/HTMLKit/Instructions/Installation.md

 ### Packages

 Add the packages as dependecies to your package.
-The provider is the bridge between `HTMLKit` and `Vapor`.

 ```swift
 /// [Package.swift]